Cross Species Functional Alignment

 )

-From this we can see that nervous system related terms (e.g. “learning or memory”, “neurotransmitter transport”) are down in 5xFAD males at 12 months, while immune functions (e.g. “cytokine-mediated signaling pathway” and “leukocyte mediated immunity”) are up in 5xFAD males at 12 months.
+From this we can see that nervous system related terms (e.g. “dendrite development” and “protein localization to synapse”) are down in 5xFAD mice at 6 months, while immune functions (e.g. “regulation of innate immune response” and “leukocyte mediated immunity”) are up in 5xFAD mice at 6 months.

 Gene set enrichment analysis